-To inquire about screening one of Pamela Woolford's films, booking Pamela for a film discussion, or booking her for a speech, reading, or presentation relating to the arts, the humanities, or under-explored voices in American media and popular art, please write us at email@example.com or fill out the form below.
+To inquire about screening one of Pamela Woolford's films, booking Pamela for a film discussion, or booking her for a speech, reading, or presentation relating to the arts and humanities, memory and imagination, or under-explored voices in American media and popular art, please write us at email@example.com or fill out the form below.

 AUTHOR, FILMMAKER, STORYTELLER

 performing & installation ARTist

 Pamela Woolford HAS PRESENTED FOR OR PARTICIPATED IN PANEL/Q-&-A DISCUSSIONS AT:

 ART AS A RESPONSE TO ANTI-BLACKNESS (sponsored by George Mason University and Busboys and Poets)

 BAKER ARTIST LITERARY AWARDS SHOWCASE (sponsored by Greater Baltimore Cultural Alliance)

 BISSON LECTURE IN THE HUMANITIES at Marymount University